 They’ve wasted their time and now they’re waking up

-to ensure we repeat their cycle,
+to ensure we repeat the cycle,

-like eating icing from a cup.
+eat their icing from a cup.

 I want to write a poem about the rain after a drought,